 Biogas Digester Design Reducing Annual Fertilizer Cost to 1/3, 8 Years-On – Uses Landia GasMix

 Be inspired by this news that a finely-honed biogas digester design in Ireland, is reducing the farm's Annual Fertilizer Cost to just 1/3, plus producing biogas renewable energy.

-It is doing this 8 years-on after commissioning the first digester unit.
+It is doing this 8 years on after commissioning the first digester unit.

-Indeed, the part played by Landia equipment in the biogas digester design/ mixing, and their mixing equipment operational expertise, is confirmed by the biogas digester plant's owner David McDonnell.
+Indeed, the part played by Landia equipment in the biogas digester design/ mixing, and their mixing equipment operational expertise is confirmed by the biogas digester plant's owner David McDonnell.

-The article below is right to emphasise the ground-breaking biogas digester design results which can be achieved through long-term focus on the biogas digestion process, regular monitoring of all plant aspects, and attention not only to feedstock quality and consistency, but also preventative maintenance of systems.
+The article below is right to emphasise the ground-breaking biogas digester design results which can be achieved through a long-term focus on the biogas digestion process, regular monitoring of all plant aspects, and attention not only to feedstock quality and consistency, but also preventative maintenance of systems.
 This includes a simple digester-mixer pipe back-flushing regime as described in the full Press Release included below:

-Before you scroll-down, we suggest that you might like to watch our video, which is all about the GreenGas business aspects of this page:
+Before you scroll down, we suggest that you might like to watch our video, which is all about the GreenGas business aspects of this page: